The Law Firm Of Myrna Serrano Setty, P.A

 5 Common Estate Planning Mistakes And How To Avoid Them

 Since estate planning involves thinking about death, many people put it off until their senior years, or simply ignore it all together until it becomes too late.
 This kind of unwillingness to face reality can create a major hardship, expense, and mess for the loved ones and assets you leave behind.
 While not having any estate plan is the biggest blunder you can make, even those who do create a plan can run into trouble if they don’t understand exactly how estate plans work.
 Here are some of the most common mistakes people make with estate planning: 1.
 Not Creating A Will While wills aren’t the ultimate estate planning tool, they are one of the bare minimum requirements.
-A will lets you designate who will receive your property upon your death, and it…Read More
+A will lets you designate who will receive your property upon your death, and it also allows you to name specific guardians for your minor children.
+Without a will, your property will be distributed based on your state’s intestate laws (which probably don’t align with your wishes), and a judge who doesn’t know you or your family, will choose a guardian for your children under 18.
+On top of that….your kids will…Read More

 Page 1 of 2:12»